 - Anglicans are firmly planted in a rich soil of historic roots and a fellowship of other Christians that stretches across the globe.
 We have an Historic Episcopate, namely a succession of bishops.
 The role of bishops is to provide pastoral and spiritual oversight and to ensure faithfulness to the scriptures.
-Our bishop in the Diocese of Pittsburgh is The Rt.
-Rev. James Hobby and our archbishop within the ACNA is the Most Rev. Dr. Foley Beach.

 - The Bible is our guiding authority and contains all things necessary for salvation and is the rule and ultimate standard of faith.
 Solid biblical teaching and preaching is central at Ascension.
 At each worship service, we hear readings from the Old Testament, Psalms, Epistles and Gospels that follow a rotation found in the ACNA lectionary.